 Mini-longboards are the smallest type of board.
 They are great for beginners because they are easy to control and can be ridden on smaller areas.

 Street boards are the most extreme type of board.
 They are wider than longboards and have a more pronounced concave.
 They are good for cruising and doing tricks but can be harder to control.
 After you decide what type of skateboard you want, you’ll need to find a size.
 There are seven different sizes of skateboards: mini, small, medium, large, X-large, 2X-large, and 3X-large.

 Here’s how to choose more details for you:

-How to choose your first skateboard
+How to find and buy your first perfect skateboard?